katieirenec/katieirenec.github.io/teaching.md

 <a id="advice"></a>

-## The teaching advice I give myself
+## Teaching advice I've given myself

 These tips may seem obvious, or maybe they aren't obvious!
-They are techniques I don't see employed in most computer science courses I work with, but I think they are crucial to my students' success.
-I would absolutely love to perform research to prove their effectiveness.
+They are techniques I haven't see employed in most computer science courses I've worked with, but I found them are crucial to my students' success when I was CS Education Coordinator at CSU Monterey Bay.
+These techniques have influenced my current research interests.

 #### Memory boxes, memory boxes, memory boxes!